 Vodafone have extensive experience in connectivity dating back to their first mobile phone call in the UK back in January 1985.
-Vodafone now operate in 22 countries and provide fixed broadband in 17 markets.
+Vodafone now operates in 22 countries and provides fixed broadband in 17 markets.
 In 2022, Vodafone reported 18 million mobile and 1.1 million fixed broadband customers and 550 thousand Voxi customers in the UK.
-Vodafone are currently the largest mobile and fixed broadband operator in Europe.
+Vodafone is currently the largest mobile and fixed broadband operator in Europe.

 Vodafone moved into the home broadband market in October 2015.
 In 2019 they made the decision to stop supporting ADSL (Standard Broadband).
 Now Vodafone only sells and supports fibre broadband packages.
 It’s an unusual move, but Vodafone fibre broadband is so price competitive, it’s cheaper than some competitors' legacy ADSL packages.
 So, if you’re still encumbered by an ADSL line, Vodafone fibre broadband is definitely worth investigating.